booleanbites/houzi-doc/_docs/houzi-builder/12_customize-add-property-form.md

 - By clicking **Cancel** button, all changes will be discarded and section will not be added in the page.

+- If you have *multiple* form sections and you want to re-arrnage the posotion of a particular form section, you can simply [Re-arrange the form section](#re-arrange) as per your desire.

 # Add New Field
 You can `Add` a new Field in Section by following these steps: